AdobeDocs/target.en/help/main/r-troubleshooting-target/target-limits.md

 * **Limit**: 256 characters.

-  Values longer than this are truncated when using at.js 1.*x*.
-If you send more than 256 characters when using at.js 2.*x* or the [!DNL Adobe Experience Platform Web SDK], you receive an error message (the values are not automatically truncated).
+  Values with more than 256 characters are truncated when using at.js 1.*x*.
+You receive an error message when sending values with more than 256 characters when using at.js 2.*x* or the [!DNL Adobe Experience Platform Web SDK].
+Values are not automatically truncated.

 ### In-mbox profile names